Username-Jay-is-not-available/Universe/README.md

 11/16/22
 Implemented my partner's microservice.
 The microservice improved server.js and added function.js.
 The search feature of the microservice is now much more friendly to users.

+11/24/22
+Implemented the ability to search nouns of the same name.
+Brings you to a page where you can search the specific franchise/story they appear in to get an accurate description and picture for that instance.
+I added a link that will take you to where you can view the media the noun belongs to.